Quakeuse/learning_node/README.md

 Sharing

-Neceessary when front and back are not sharing the same origin
+Neceessary when front and back are not sharing the same origin.
+Exemple : backend is running on port 3000 and frontend is running on prot 4020

+### Adding headers in the app.js to open the authorizations

+To access our API from any origine ( '*' )

+*res.setHeader('Access-Control-Allow-Origin', '*');*

+To add the mentioned headers to the requests sent to the API

+*res.setHeader('Access-Control-Allow-Headers', 'Origin, X-Requested-With, Content, Accept, Content-Type, Authorization');*

+To send requests with the mentioned methods ( GET ,POST , etc.).

+*res.setHeader('Access-Control-Allow-Methods', 'GET, POST, PUT, DELETE, PATCH, OPTIONS');*